-Girls’ education is a specialised field.
-Teachers tailor their classes and curriculum for the girls.
-This means that students are more likely to be engaged with the content and the methods used in each subject.
-Girls are free to participate in class without the teacher’s attention being dominated by boys.
+Girls’ education is a specialist field.
+Our teachers tailor their classes and curriculum for girls, meaning students are more likely to be engaged with the content and the teaching methods used in each subject.
+Each student is free to participate in class without the teacher’s attention being dominated by boys.

-Girls at girl’s schools enjoy not only equal opportunity but every opportunity.
+Student’s at St Mary’s enjoy not only equal opportunity but every opportunity.
 All activities are open to girls: they participate, influence and lead.
-There is no gender stereotyping with subject selection.
+There is no gender stereotyping with subject selection or co-curricular activities.
 Girls are able and encouraged to explore a career or future in any area.

-To read more on the vast benefits, visit the Alliance of Girls’ Schools Australasia website.
+To read more on the vast benefits of an all-girls education, visit the Alliance of Girls’ Schools Australasia website.